Originally posted 2012-08-08 10:51:59. Republished by Blog Post Promoter

 Depressing… all the decades of work I put into the unique choreographic creations of the Ron Coleman Dancers!
 I wouldn’t say too much about my fancy footwork, but they don’t call me LIKELIHOOD OF CONFUSION for nothing, believe me.

-What exactly is the link between dance steps and the like and this Copyright Office determination regarding compilations?
+What exactly is the link between dance steps and the like and this Copyright Office determination regarding compilations of this nature?
 It isn’t immediately obvious; you’d think that the question is whether or not such works of creativity are copyrightable subject matter or not.
 The core of the matter is this sentence from Oliver’s article: “[C]ould the selection, coordination or arrangement of uncopyrightable subject matter constitute a protectable compilation?”
 Thus, as the new policy statement says,

 [T]he Office will not register a work in which the claim is in a “compilation of ideas,” or a “selection and arrangement of handtools” or a “compilation of rocks.”
 Neither ideas, handtools, nor rocks may be protected by copyright (although an expression of an idea, a drawing of a handtool or a photograph of rock may be copyrightable).

 So are choreographic schemes and the like indeed merely compilations of uncopyrightable something elses?
 Absolutely not.
 As the Office explains (emphasis added):